A 17-inch difference in 7 miles: Boston’s wild winter storm gradient

 Well inland, it was all snow — and lots of it.
 At Grafton Square True Value Hardware in Worcester, about half of all customers were in buying shovels.

-“It started pretty slow because people have been digging out this morning, but now it’s been very busy … half our customers are buying winter-related gear,” said Eric Spencer, who operates the store.
+“It started pretty slow because people have been digging out this morning, but now it’s been very busy. … Half our customers are buying winter-related gear,” said Eric Spencer, who operates the store.

 Meanwhile, the Northeast may have a chance to do it all again next week.
 There are increasing signs yet another storm could threaten Sunday into Monday.